tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.BaseToken+send"></a>
 #### baseToken.send(data, win, fail)
+TODO: Add callbacks to JSDoc
-Sends raw data to the token.
+Sends data to the token.
+Uses either own driver, or (if not set) TokenManager driver

 **Kind**: instance method of <code>[BaseToken](#AnyBoard.BaseToken)</code>